PerminovEugene/messy-folder-reorganizer-ai/ROADMAP.md

 ## Version 0.3.0 – Core Improvements & Stability

 - [x] Add license
-- [ ] Review codebase and refactor if needed:
+- [ ] Review codebase and refactor if needed
 - [ ] Replace all `unwrap()`s with proper error handling using `Result` and custom error types
 - [ ] Improve error messages to be more informative and user-friendly
 - [ ] Handle filename collisions (e.g., `file (1).txt`)